Why help hedgehogs?

 If that isn’t reason enough, hedgehogs actually play a vital part in the UK ecosystem, occupying an important part of the food chain.
 They mostly eat invertebrates, such as slugs, caterpillars, millipedes, and a range of other creepy crawlies.
 The more they decline, the more the ecosystem and food chains are disrupted, which is bad for all involved.

-And as far as us gardeners are concerned, having hedgehogs in your garden is like having your very own pest controllers.
-Hedgehogs are far more efficient bug hunters than we ever could be!
+And as far as we gardeners are concerned, having hedgehogs in your garden is like having your very own pest controllers.
+Hedgehogs are far more efficient bug hunters than we ever could be, improving biodiversity actually helps reduce the maintenance chores in the garden.

 So how do I encourage hedgehogs?